 On this page, you can see results for specific test cases that correspond to methods in your test APK (for instrumentation tests).
-You can also see detailed test results; including test logs, screenshots, and videos.
-For Robo test, detailed test results also include an Activity Map that graphically shows the UI paths that were visited by Robo test.
+You can also see detailed test results, including test logs, screenshots, and videos.
+For Robo test, detailed test results also include an activity map that graphically shows the UI paths that were visited by Robo test.

 Detailed test results

-Detailed test results are available for 90 days after you run a test, and are stored in a Google Cloud Storage (GCS) bucket (but are also visible in the Firebase console).
+Detailed test results are available for 90 days after you run a test and are stored in a Google Cloud Storage (GCS) bucket (but are also visible in the Firebase console).
 You can view detailed test results in the GCS bucket when you click View Source Files on the test execution results page.
-When detailed test results are no longer available, you can still see which tests passed and failed.
+When detailed test results are no longer available, you can still see which tests passed or failed.